leandrolcampos/libc-for-gpus/building.md

-# Building the GPU C library
+# Prerequisites

-This document presents instructions to build the LLVM C library targeting NVIDIA GPUs.
-These instructions were tested on a laptop running Windows 11 Home with:
+This document describes how to set up an environment on Windows Subsystem for Linux (WSL) to run the Offload samples on NVIDIA GPUs.
+The instructions presented here were tested on a laptop running Windows 11 Home with:

 * AMD Ryzen AI 9 HX (12 cores)
 * 32 GB RAM
 * NVIDIA GeForce RTX 4070

-Newer or older hardware should also work; adjust the parallelism accordingly.

 WSL 2 and a recent NVIDIA Windows GPU driver must already be enabled and installed.

+> [!IMPORTANT]
+> AMD GPUs and other operating systems are not yet _officially_ supported.

 ## 1. Install Ubuntu 24.04 on WSL 2